Nurse Kelly | Sclerotherapy

 What to Expect During Sclerotherapy

-You can expect the following during Spider Veins Grand Cayman treatment:
+You can expect the following during a Sclerotherapy treatment:

 • You will lie down, and the area to be treated will be cleaned.